BobbyDrawz/FunkinMIDIMapper/README.md

 ## Usage
 To use FMM, run the executable and follow the prompts to select a MIDI file, set the BPM, and configure other settings.

-Make sure you use the SNIFF FPC Preset to map your notes [BPM Change and Alternate Animation Section triggers won't do anything at the moment] and camera events.
-It is included with the release builds.
+Make sure you use the custom FPC preset

 ## Parameters
 - **Enter BPM**: Sets the BPM/Tempo of the chart to the value listed.
 Make sure it lines up with your song.